 A bluesy lament filled with anguish and heartbreak, "Just for a Thrill" was performed by Peggy Lee often, typically to spellbinding effect.
 We are fortunate to count with not only three audio versions recorded for Capitol Records (two from 1961, this one from 1972) but also three extant televised performances.
 The earliest (also from 1961) has been preserved in the form of a video clip that can be tracked down online.
-It is a torchy rendition that features a sexily gowned Lee in a dimly lighted room, accompanied onscreen only by a pianist and his ivories.
+It is a torchy rendition that features a sexily gowned Lee in a dimly lighted room, accompanied onscreen mostly by a pianist and his ivories.
+(The actual backing accompaniment is Lee's full music combo, fleetingly visible for a nanosecond or two.)
 Her two other TV versions were performed on the Dinah Shore and Johnny Carson shows within the two years that followed the release of Norma Deloris Egstrom.
 However, the interpretation on the album ranks as the greatest among all the Lee versions still in existence.

-Photography Screenshots of Peggy Lee performing "Just For A Thrill" on a special episode of The Chevy Show that aired on the very first day of 1961.
+Photography Pages 38 and 39: screenshots of Peggy Lee performing "Just For A Thrill" on a special episode of The Chevy Show that aired on the very first day of 1961.